jamestthompson3/tendril-wiki/README.md

 If you tag a note with `bookmark`, and add `url:<your-url-here>`, to the metadata editor, tendril will automatically archive the full text of the URL.
-This text will subsequently be available to be searched by tendril's search engine, allowing you to run a full text search on your notes.
+This text will subsequently be available to be searched by tendril's search engine, allowing you to run a full text search on your bookmarks.

 ### Customization